- Town Administration

 Medfield Lyme Disease Study Committee

-Frequently Asked Questions about Medfield’s Deer Reduction Program
+Frequently Asked Questions about Medfield’s Deer Management Program

 - Are hunters going to be walking in my back yard?
 No. Hunters will be restricted to fixed positions in areas where land owners have agreed to allow hunting.
 Tree stands will be used so that hunters will be shooting down towards the ground.